 Each participant will have a care plan developed that describes their care needs and the services they will receive.
 Care plans are created with a degree of “consumer direction.”
 This means the beneficiary or their family members are active in determining what services are helpful and how those services are delivered.
 In some states, consumer direction means participants may choose and hire their own service providers.
 However, in Arizona, in the context of NMHCBS, consumer direction is more a philosophy that respects the participants’ wishes and desires.

 There are no hard financial restrictions, such as income and asset limits.
 However, individuals cannot be qualified to receive care from Arizona’s Medicaid (Arizona Long Term Care System).
-One can read about AZ Medicaid's eligibility here.
+One can read about Arizona Medicaid eligibility here.

 This program provides a variety of non-medical services and supports that offer assistance to both the elderly individual and their caregivers.
 Actual benefits are determined case-by-case and may include the following:

-As one of the goals of this program is to prevent nursing home placement, this program may pay for other services or technology not included above.
-One should ask their case administrator about Personal Emergency Response Service (PERS) coverage, Medication Management devices, and walk-in tubs if those would be helpful in maintaining the care recipient’s independence.
+As one of the goals of this program is to prevent nursing home placement, this program may pay for other services and technology not included above.
+One should ask their case administrator about personal emergency response service (PERS) coverage, medication management devices, and walk-in tubs if those would be helpful in maintaining the care recipient’s independence.

-There is no required payment for benefits, but donations are encouraged.
+There is no required payment from the participant for benefits, but donations are encouraged.